knightmoves-curriculum/advanced-c-sharp/lessons/013-service-lifetimes/README.md

 app.Run();
 ```

+Singleton lifetime ensures that a single instance of a service is created and shared across the entire application for all requests and users, lasting until the application is restarted.

+Beyond Singleton ASP.NET also provides Transient and Scoped Lifetime scopes.
+Transient lifetime services are created each time they're requested from the service container.
+For web applications, a scoped lifetime indicates that services are created once per client request (connection).

 In a web application, singleton services must be stateless, meaning they don't store any information specific to a single user.
 Since there is only one instance of a singleton within an application if it did store, for instance bank information, then one user could access another user's bank information.
 This is why it's so important to understand that singleton services must be stateless.